Chopticon High School

+Notable incidents

+On August 3, 1984, custodian Lester B. Broome murdered teacher Beverly Jo Heater.
+Broome was hired despite being described as having “a known history of criminal battery, sexual violence, dangerous misconduct and theft.”
+In 1985, Broome pleaded guilty of murder in exchange for the prosecution to not seek the death penalty at a Prince George's County court.

 The high school made news in 2015 when, on May 20, several students broke in at 3:40 am and released 72,000 ladybugs throughout the school.
 The four students, who were seniors at the school, were charged with 4th degree burglary, property destruction under $1,000 and disruption of school activities.